 “Chloe’s ready to be married, she wants a family, and my entanglement needs to be severed.”
 Rafael’s venomous tone softened at the mention of Chloe.

-“Oh, well then, I’ll have my attorneys discuss this with your attorneys, however, do not think you’ll get off that easily.
+“Oh.
+Well then, I’ll have my attorneys discuss this with your attorneys.
+However, do not think you’ll get off that easily.
 Elizabeth wanted a child out of this, and as long as there is breath in my body, she’ll have it.
-So you might have to leave a few deposits—”
+So, you might have to leave a few deposits—”

 “Whatever, as long as I get the damned cabin and my divorce.”

 She realized then Rafael was at the door, his hand that had touched her so intimately held the knob.
-Not wanting to face him with a tear-stained face and a shattered heart she fled the way she had come and rounded the corner where the main staircase was.
+Not wanting to face him with a tear-stained face and a shattered heart, she fled the way she had come and rounded the corner where the main staircase was.
 Elizabeth moved so fast she hit the tiled floor only to lose traction.
 She slid across the marble and skidded into a wall.
-Pushing away from the wall, she clutched her purse to her heaving chest trying to calm down.
+Pushing away from the wall, she clutched her purse to her heaving chest, trying to calm down.

 Spinning on the ball of her right foot, she headed to the small bathroom under the stairs.

 Stupid.
-She had been so stupid wanting to rush over as soon as she had seen Rafael’s calendar with a meeting scheduled for Harold’s house tonight.
+She had been so stupid, wanting to rush over as soon as she had seen Rafael’s calendar with a meeting scheduled for Harold’s house tonight.
 She had wanted to share the news with both of them; this was the first time they had been together since Christmas.
 They were her only family left.
 Elizabeth felt like they should know before she told her best friend, Megan.
 Boy is the surprise on me.

 Shoving the plastic bag deep into her purse, she lifted her face to the mirror.
 She looked the same only with runny mascara and red-rimmed eyes.

 Allowing herself one last shuddery breath, Elizabeth looked around for a rag before she remembered this was the water closet.
-Nothing except guest hand towels graced this bathroom since it was used mostly for the elegant dinner parties Harold threw.
+Nothing except guest hand towels graced this bathroom since it was mostly used for the elegant dinner parties Harold threw.
 A handful of tissue from the box on top of the commode handled the majority of the cleanup.
-Mascara that had left black smudges under her eyes was mopped up with a bit of hand soap and water, she reapplied her blush and powder, slicked more lipstick on, and ran a brush through her shoulder-length hair.
+Mascara that had left black smudges under her eyes, was mopped up with a bit of hand soap and water.
+She reapplied her blush and powder, slicked more lipstick on, and ran a brush through her shoulder-length hair.

 When she felt she had done all she could, Elizabeth stowed everything back in her purse, washed her hands, and stepped out of the small bathroom.
 Taking a minute to gather the rest of her courage, she slipped around the corner and froze at the tableau in front of her.

-Megan was plastered against Harold, his lips ground into the smaller woman’s and his hands gripped her ass.
+Megan was plastered against Harold, his lips ground into the smaller woman’s, and his hands gripped her ass.
 What.The.Hell?

 Shocked, Elizabeth didn’t know what to do.
 She wanted answers, wanted to know why Harold had bribed Rafael to marry her, wanted to know why Megan had told him so many personal details, and really wanted to know why he wanted Elizabeth pregnant.
 At least one of the answers presented itself.
-Her best friend was sleeping with her stepfather, so of course, pillow talk would be involved.
+Her best friend was obviously sleeping with her stepfather, so of course, pillow talk would be involved.
 Those talks must have led to personal details of Elizabeth’s life.
-Why they would discuss her instead of their own relationship?
+Why would they discuss her instead of their own relationship?
 She hadn’t a clue.

 And why were they keeping their affair a secret?
 How long had it been going on?
 Obviously, not while her mother was alive.
 No one would cheat on Lillian.